The SPA is a members’ run organisation managed by a committee, elected each year, under a Chair who is elected for three years.

 I took up pottery shortly after retiring in 2009, looking for a hobby to take up some of my ‘free’ time.
 I found I loved it and have since bought a house that provides a room for my home studio.
 I joined the SPA in 2009, knowing absolutely nothing about the craft but saw it as a welcoming network of potters willing to assist in my learning.
 I have not looked back.
 I joined the committee in 2010 after an appeal for members and since that date I have gained experience carrying out committee roles in merchandise, newsletter editor, Vice Chair and now Chair.

 I started taking pottery classes in 2016 at Culross Pottery and I am a hobby potter with my own home studio near Braco in Perthshire.
 I joined the SPA in 2018 to get to meet other potters and learn more about the craft.
 I joined the committee in 2019 as website coordinator and was responsbible for commissioning the new website.
-In March 2020, I took over as Vice-Chair and my role now is to assist the Chair and other committee members as well as temporarily acting as assistant treaturer, helping Steve to move our accounts to a new accounting system.
+In March 2020, I took over as Vice-Chair and my role now is to assist the Chair.
+I have also taken over the role of Treasurer until the next AGM due to Steve's resignation as a result of illness.

 Iain Campbell, Secretary